chris-bailey/dev-bookshelf-redis-heroku/README.md

 //TODO - Start here and work your way down.
 You are using 'redistogo' and not 'heroku-redis' as heroku-redis was useless.

-Add a Redis database to your Heroku application with Heroku Redis.
+Add a Redis database to your Heroku application with the Redis To Go add-on.
 Note that your Heroku account must have a credit card attached in order to use free add-ons other than the PostgreSQL and MySQL add-ons.
 ```
-$ heroku addons:create heroku-redis:hobby-dev
+$ heroku addons:create redistogo:nano
 ```

-Retrieve your Redis database name from the Heroku Dashboard by clicking on the Heroku Redis addon.
-Place the database name into the `src/main/resources/config/application-prod.yml` configuration file in the database field.

 Deploy project to Heroku.
 ```